Knotx/knotx/documentation/src/main/wiki/Splitter.md

 #HTML Fragment Splitter
-Fragment Splitter reads [[Knot Context|Knot]] having a HTML Template from Repository, splits it into static and dynamic Fragments, updates Knot Context and returns back to the caller.
+Fragment Splitter reads [[Knot Context|Knot]] having a HTML Template retrieved from Repository using configured connector, splits it into static and dynamic Fragments, updates Knot Context and returns back to the caller.

 ##How does it work?